 6. It Shrinks Your Pores

 Big pores make you look old and tired.
 This is why you need kaolin clay.
-It deeply cleanses your pores emptying it of dirt and other impurities.
-And with nothing blocking it or filling it up, your pores will shrink back to its original size making it less noticeable.
+It deeply cleanses your pores, emptying them of dirt and other impurities.
+And with nothing blocking it or filling it up, your pores will shrink back to their original size, making it less noticeable.

 7. You Can Say Goodbye to Acne

 Acne breakouts are the bane of our adulthood.
-There are various factors that cause acne.
-But the usual culprits are blocked pores.
+Various factors cause acne.
+But the usual culprits have blocked pores.

 8. It Can Whiten Your Teeth Too